 Jacksonville is a quaint town highlighted by old but well maintained brick buildings, victorians, restaurants, tasting rooms, antique and gift shops, all decorated elaborately for Christmas and promoted with hand-crafted signs.
 This is quaint with a capital “Q”.

 “Housed in one of gold-rush Jacksonville’s early permanent structures, the Jacksonville Inn perpetuates the nostalgic romances of the era.”

-What's interesting is that this town was the first town in America to be named a National Historic Landmark.
-Its beautiful to enter a town and feel like your stepping back in time.
+What’s interesting is that this town was the first town in America to be named a National Historic Landmark.
+Its beautiful to enter a town and feel like you are stepping back in time.

 The next morning we began with a complimentary breakfast at the Winchester Inn located in another beautiful town, Ashland Oregon.
 Nancy and I have found that most complimentary breakfasts are an afterthought giving no perceived value to the experience.
 Wow, were we wrong on this one.

 The breakfast began with a hand-made pastry with fresh fruit.
 Then we were offered a choice of four different main course selections.
 Creme brulee french toast, an omelet filled with artisanal cheeses, a frittata with wild mushrooms and goat cheese, and finally a simple but excellent representation of the classic American breakfast with chicken apple sausage or maple smoked bacon.
 In addition to these fantastic selections the service was exceptional.

 Next we visited our friends home on the Rogue River, the Doc’s office and then it was off for more wine tasting.
 We also visited a local bee farm, Wild Bee Honey Farms.
 The proprietor captured a video with her inside a swarm of bees.
 I’ve never seen anything like the complete trust she had for these bees she loved so much as they almost covered her from head to toe.